 As more car manufacturers begin making EVs or improve their offerings, it’s increasingly likely that current Tesla owners may choose a different EV in the future.
 There are also plenty of families with more than one car, and many may choose other electric options like Rivian, Volvo, Lucid, or Volkswagen, in addition to a Tesla going forward.

-Finally, when friends and family with different makes of EV come to visit, and they’ll need to charge if they’re staying for several days.
+Finally, friends and family visiting with different makes of EV will need to charge their cars if they’re staying for several days.
 In all of these scenarios installing a Tesla Wall Connector will prevent you from charging any other brand of EV.
 With a universal charger you can charge both.

 At this point you may be wondering about the different connectors.
 As mentioned earlier, Teslas use a proprietary connector while all other EVs use the J1772, also known as a J plug.
 So won’t a universal charger with the J1772 not fit the Tesla?
 Tesla recognizes that using a proprietary connector can limit their customers charging options and they solve this problem by including an adapter with every Tesla.
 The adapter easily snaps onto a J1772 connector and can be left on the charger if you don’t want to deal with the extra hassle of putting it on and taking it off each time you charge your Tesla.
 This means you can use the same charger for Tesla and a different make of EV, making life easier and saving on the cost of installing a second charger.
 Getting a universal EV charger installed for your Tesla also offers several other advantages.